tedneward/Azgaarnoth/Creatures/Horse.md

 >- **Languages** —
 >- **Challenge** 1/2
 >___
->***Trampling Charge.***.
-If the horse moves at least 20 feet straight toward a creature and then hits it with a hooves attack on the same turn, that target must succeed on a DC 14 Strength saving throw or be knocked prone.
+>***Trampling Charge.*** If the horse moves at least 20 feet straight toward a creature and then hits it with a hooves attack on the same turn, that target must succeed on a DC 14 Strength saving throw or be knocked prone.
 If the target is prone, the horse can make another attack with its hooves against it as a bonus action.
 >
 >#### Actions
->***Hooves.***.
-Melee Weapon Attack: +6 to hit, reach 5 ft., one target.
+>***Hooves.*** Melee Weapon Attack: +6 to hit, reach 5 ft., one target.
 Hit: 11 (2d6 + 4) bludgeoning damage.
 >